 If you happen to have your kids with you at the grocery store, take them to pick out some cheese, deli meat, grapes, fruit, chips, crackers… whatever they like.
 CTC (Cinnamon Toast Crunch) is an option.
 Extra points if you arrange this before any guests show up, so your little ones can brag about their creation!

 Make a Pizza

-Pizza ovens have been a rage for almost decade now.
+Pizza ovens have been a rage for almost a decade now.
 We have the Solo Stove and the Green Mountain Grill Ledge with the pizza attachment.
-Pizza making is an every Friday activity over here, but you can still make a really good pizza with just an oven.
-If you are really in a pinch, Costco has their pizzas ready to freeze near the meat section (just cut them in half to get them in the standard sized kitchen oven), or the frozen pizza at the grocery store will do.
+Pizza making is an everyday activity over here, but you can still make a really good pizza with just an oven.
+If you are really in a pinch, Costco has their pizzas ready to freeze near the meat section (just cut them in half to get them in the standard-sized kitchen oven), or the frozen pizza at the grocery store will do.
 Remember, kids are not fine connoisseurs of pizza.
 They just want to make it with you, and it can be as easy as putting a frozen pizza on a tray and sliding it into the oven!

 There you go.
 The world is your oyster and you are flush with ideas to get going.
 Yes, some of these ideas are pretty basic, but we adults do get caught up in adulting.
 Sometimes we compare ourselves to others on Facebook and Instagram where you only see the best of the best.
 Don’t let that stop you from trying.
 Our little folks again, do not care.
 They only care that you want to spend time with them.
-Whatever you have to do make the time, schedule it, bring in a friend to help, have two or three activities at your ready to have nothing but full attention, fully engaged family home evening games, family home evening ideas, or activities to get nothing but smiles, laughs, and sometimes disbelief that their mother just let them make a mess!!
+Whatever you have to do make the time, schedule it, bring in a friend to help, and have two or three activities at your ready to have nothing but full attention, fully engaged family home evening games, family home evening ideas, or activities to get nothing but smiles, laughs, and sometimes disbelief that their mother just let them make a mess!!